Unity Developer & Instructor

 Nickwatch

-Cross-platform smartwatch experience built around interactive sensor-based gameplay.
+A smartwatch experience for kids, built around games, interactive activities, and sensor-based play.

 Read more

-I started on this project as a junior developer and grew into a team lead, taking ownership of a full application built around multiple interactive experiences.
+Nickwatch was one of my biggest learning experiences as a developer.
+I started as a junior developer and grew into a team lead, eventually taking ownership of a full application with multiple interactive experiences.

 Unity Developer

-Production educational game systems, interactive classroom experiences, APIs, and internal tools.
+Technical work across educational game products, classroom experiences, Unity systems, APIs, and internal tools.

 Read more

-Beyond Unity, I also work with backend systems written in PHP, building APIs and writing SQL queries that support game logic, localization, and data-driven features.
+I also work with backend systems written in PHP and SQL, building APIs and database queries that support game logic, localization, and data-driven experiences.

-I designed and implemented internal systems such as a Region-Locale system, database-driven multiplayer experiences, and API-based level logic.
+A major part of my work includes in-house systems such as Region-Locale support, database-driven multiplayer experiences, and API-based level logic.

 Teaching at Mentor placeholder artwork